Bull Flag Trading Strategy Explained

 What is the Bull Flag Strategy?

-The bull flag strategy is a continuing strategy in the chart that denotes that the market will move higher and higher.
+The bull flag strategy is a continuation pattern in the chart that denotes that the market will continue move higher and higher.

 Experts have been monitoring this strategy for decades, and it leads to definite success.